gtomitsuka/rn-phone-number-input/CONTRIBUTING.md

 Contributions are always welcome, no matter how large or small!

-We want this community to be friendly and respectful to each other.
-Please follow it in all your interactions with the project.
-Before contributing, please read the [code of conduct](./CODE_OF_CONDUCT.md).

 ## Development workflow

 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package: